ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 In this code:

 - It is chosen to accept the entire payload or send back an error.
-Copying this straightway results in an error, which is expected as the `ConflictingIsoCodesError` type is not defined yet.
 - This resource has an argument named `covidEntries`, which means the resource expects a payload with the `CovidEntry[]` type.
 Two types of records, `CovidEntry[]` and `ConflictingIsoCodesError`, will be used as the return types.

 ## Implement the second endpoint